Living tantra, living love

 Then I ‘got lost’ in Japan without Google translate.
 I found so many similarities between the tantra philosophy and the experience in Japan that I designed a tattoo to represent it and had it put on my arm.

 Maybe tantra is a bit beyond your comfort zone, but you’re interested in tango?
-My Argentinian tango teachers are in Amsterdam and have a few places available for private lessons and corporate workshops ‘Tango as a mirror’ at the end of September.
+My Argentinian tango teachers regularly visit Amsterdam and are available for private lessons and corporate workshops ‘Tango as a mirror’.

 Where is Esther?